 “It wasn’t war; it was murder.”

-Throughout the afternoon and evening, Federal sharpshooters and artillerymen mowed down the Rebels as the Confederates tried to advance across the open area on the slopes of the hill.
+Throughout the afternoon and evening, federal sharpshooters and artillerymen mowed down the Rebels as the Confederates tried to advance across the open area on the slopes of the hill.
 Making matters worse for the attackers were shells being lobbed at them from gunboats on the James River.
 As the battle ran its course, Confederate officers hurled twenty infantry brigades against the Yankees.
-The most successful charge came to within only two hundred yards of the Union lines.
+The most successful charge came to within two hundred yards of the Union lines.
 Confederate Major General D.H.
 Hill, who opposed Lee’s decision to assault Malvern Hill, observed after the war that, “It wasn’t war; it was murder.”

 Lee finally called off the carnage at nightfall.
 His army suffered over 5,500 casualties during the battle, compared with only 3,000 Union losses.
 Encouraged by the Union victory, General Porter urged McClellan to resume his assault on Richmond.
 The Union commander, however, had no more stomach for battle.
 Despite holding a nearly impregnable position on Malvern Hill, the next day McClellan continued his retreat to Harrison’s Landing on the James River.